eugenwintersberger/pni-libraries.libpnicore/doc/users_guide/types.rst

 Consequently :cpp:type:`binary` was implemented as a thin wrapper around an appropriately sized integer type with all arithmetic operators stripped away.
-A short example of how to use binary is the :file:`copy_file.cpp` example in the :cpp:file:`examples` directory of the source distribution of `libpnicore`.
+A short example of how to use binary is the :file:`copy_file.cpp` example in the :file:`examples` directory of the source distribution of *libpnicore*.

 .. todo:: add here the code of the example file